Riketta/SimpleClicker/README.md

 By default (on startup) human mode is enabled.
 By default the clicker will spam spell key Q.

+Use the --ignorefocuscheck argument to allow the clicker to send commands to the target window when it is not in focus.

 ## Macro
 An example of macro I use to find and tag mobs:
 ```